 Some experts refer to this step as “scripting,” and it's pretty much the first stroke of your proverbial paintbrush on a blank canvas.
 Identify and state long and short-term goals and be clear about what you want.
 Honestly, things might be a bit hazy in the beginning.
 Still, write them down.
 You'll have time to come back and process what you wrote and make changes.

-Add as many details as you can each time you return to your goal journal or vision board.
+Add as many details as you can each time you return to your goal or manifest journal or vision board.
 This helps make your expectations more specific.
 If it's a dream house you're hoping for, where is it located?
 What's the color?
 How many bedrooms does it have?
 Adding specific characteristics helps provide structure, content, and significance to your goals.
 A clear picture of whatever you're wishing for will eventually emerge.

 Step 2: Figure out Why You Want to Achieve Those Things

 Not having a WHY is a goal-setting mistake.
 Understanding why you want those specific things to manifest can shed light on whether you actually do need them.
 Sometimes, we want certain things only because our friends have them.
 We might be thinking on a subconscious level that achieving those things will help us fit in or increase our social image.